 We are a Catholic school and we teach the Catholic faith.
 At our school, all students will be provided with knowledge about the Catholic Church, its traditions and practices.
 Our aim is that all students will grow in a love for God, an understanding of the Christian way of life and a deepening relationship with Jesus.
 The Sacramental Programme is a Parish based programme that is actively supported by the school.

 Our school is part of the Beresfield Parish, which is within the Chisholm Region in the Diocese of Maitland-Newcastle.
-Fr Paul O’Neill is our Parish Priest and Bishop Bill Wright is the leader of the Diocese.
+Fr George Anthicadu is our Parish Priest and Fr Greg Barker is the Diocesan Administrator.

 Education began on this site on 12 September 1944 when two Sisters of Mercy welcomed 32 students into the Church building which was their temporary school – an arrangement which stayed in place for fourteen years.